 Thermo Fisher Scientific ICP-MS Qcell system is a newly added instrument in the Alloway Marion facility.
 This state of the art instrument features new technology with enhanced performance and throughput, creating shorter analysis times to provide our customers with results when needed.
 The system has industry leading technology delivering high class signal to noise performance and has proprietary Qcell system reducing common interferences associated with water, waste water and solid waste analysis for metals.

 Alloway Lima is close to completing the expansion of its facility with the addition of laboratory space to support its growing metals department.
 ICP-MS capability is being added in Lima.
 This capability will be combined with current ICP and Graphite Furnace instrumentation, providing three different technologies to perform metals analysis.
 These instruments enable Alloway to continue to be an industry leader in metals analysis by meeting reporting level requirements, minimizing common interferences, and decreasing analysis time.

-Every year, the Cystic Fibrosis Foundation holds benefit walks to raise funding for research through the Great Strides program.
+Every year, the Cystic Fibrosis Foundation holds Great Strides benefit walks across the country to raise funding for research.
 The Johnny Appleseed Farm Park in Lima, Ohio was the site for one of this year’s benefit walks.
-On Saturday, September 8th, representatives from Alloway and many others came to support finding a cure for Cystic Fibrosis.
-To learn more about how you can help in the fight against Cystic Fibrosis, visit Cystic Fibrosis Foundation’s website.
+On Saturday, September 7th, representatives from Alloway and many others came to support finding a cure for Cystic Fibrosis.
+The 2013 Lima Great Strides event raised over $13,000 to help change the prognosis for people with Cystic Fibrosis.

 About Us Alloway is a full-service environmental laboratory specializing in analyses on drinking water, wastewater, and solid and hazardous waste.
 In addition, Alloway offers innovative software, laboratory development, and training options.
 With three locations to serve you and more than 30 years of experience, Alloway is your resource for defensible data.